MarwanDebbiche/post-tuto-deployment/blog-post/post.md

   restart: always
 ```

-To build the image, Docker will be running this file, which basically the same as the previous one, except for the port.
+To build the image, Docker will be running this file, which is basically the same as the previous one, except for the port.

 ```Dockerfile
 FROM python:3